SCOLIOSIS, complex SPINE & REVISION SURGERY AT OUR

 IDIOPATHIC SCOLIOSIS TREATMENT AT OUR Dallas TX Scoliosis and Spine Office

-Approximately 90 percent of scoliosis cases are idiopathic, making it the most common type.
-The term means that doctors can’t pinpoint the cause of the spinal curvature.
+In as much as approximately 90 percent of scoliosis cases are idiopathic, making it the most common type.
+Additionally, the medical term idiopathic means that doctors can’t pinpoint the cause of the spinal curvature.

 DEGENERATIVE SCOLIOSIS TREATMENT AT OUR Dallas TX Scoliosis and Spine Office